 Can cryotherapy cause burns or skin damage?

 Skin issues are associated with poor delivery – such as excessive exposure, missing protective gear, or inadequate supervision – rather than with properly delivered cryotherapy sessions.
-Problems are more often linked to excessive exposure or poor technique.

 How long is a safe cryotherapy session?